cmajorros/Real-time-Prediction-Through-Tableau-Dashboard/README.md

     - Ensure Tableau is connected to TabPy.
     - Use calculated fields to call the API and get predictions.
 3. **Interact with the dashboard** to get real-time loan predictions.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any changes or improvements.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.